METHODS OF RAIN WATER HARVESTING SYSTEM

 rain.
 Runoff can be generated from both paved and unpaved catchment areas of buildings.

-Runoff coefficient is the factor which accounts for the fact that all the rainfall falling on a catchment cannot be
+Runoff coefficient is the factor that accounts for the fact that all the rainfall falling on a catchment cannot be

 STORAGE STRUCTURE & COLLECTION EFFICIENCY